DorinDaniil/Spatial-and-Temporal-Characteristics/README.md

 The repository is structured as follows:
 - `assets`: The directory contains the main figures
 - `code`: The directory contains the code used in the project

+## :fire: Contributing

+Feel free to contribute to this project by opening issues or submitting pull requests.
+Any feedback or suggestions for improvement are welcome.